Film & TV

 Jazz and swing influences feature in several works, for example Burlesque for two pianos, Ebony & Ivory and the Piano Concerto, premiered by Howard Shelley in Glasgow's 1979 Musica Nova.
 A CD of his piano music by Goldstone & Clemmow was released on the Divine Art label in January 2008.
 It features Burlesque (2005), Piano Sonata (1986), Bagatelles Diverses (2005), Requies (1991) and Four Pieces from 'A Bit of a Blow' (2005) for piano duet.

 Brian has recently made string orchestrations of the Three Sacred Pieces and Three Lenten Motets.
 His Missa Brevis Exoniensis was written for Andrew Millington and the choir of Exeter Cathedral and premiered in 2009.
+In 2016 Chapple's Psalm 23 premiered at new music wells, his second offering to the festival.

 In 2011 the distinguished organist, Margaret Phillips premiered